 Paris Romantic Boutique Hotel and a Tale of Literary Lovers

-published on 28 May 2017 in News of the hotel Les Plumes
+Published on 23 July 2017 in News of the hotel Les Plumes

 Paris romantic boutique hotel Les Plumes Hotel would like to tell you about another pair of 19th century lovers who have inspired our theme and décor.
 Previously we told you of Victor Hugo and Juliette Drouet, this time our inspirational pairing are Alfred de Musset and George Sand.
 Our George et Alfred rooms playfully merge the dichotomy of male and female style to produce something unique and memorable and we think you would love a stay here.
 Read on to find out why they inspire us.

 The poet, dramatist and novelist Alfred de Musset was born in Paris in 1810.
 Demonstrating a flair for the dramatic as a child, he went on to become one of the earliest writers of the Romantic movement and published his first collection of poems in 1829.
 He became the librarian of the Ministry of the Interior and was politically active.
 In 1833 he met George Sand.